 Heartbeat: Pick an Aidensfield GP.
 Any Aidensfield GP.
 One drowned after wandering into a river to retrieve a fishing rod.
 One burnt to death after running into a burning building to save a boy who'd already been rescued by someone else.
 One fell off a horse she was trying to save from rustlers who'd have been arrested anyway if she'd just stood there and done nothing.
 One was blown up by a schoolboy who was upset because his dog had been run over.
 Only Kate Rowan's failed battle with leukaemia managed to be a genuine Tear Jerker.
 (There was another one who bucked the trend by staying alive long enough to be Put on a Bus.)

-Somewhat averted (or at least not as bad as it could have been).
+House had Kutner Killed Off for Real because Kal Penn joined the White House staff and asked to quit the show.
+While the character's death is presumed to be suicide, House had his doubts.
+Later in the season, House starts having hallucinations of Amber.
+In the season finale, he hallucinates Kutner as well.
 Executive Producer David Shore said, "this was the story that allowed us to really have the greatest impact on House in particular...
 If Penn had come to us and said, "I've been offered this great part on 'CSI' ... then it would have been autoerotic asphyxiation or something like that."

 Played straight when Denholm Reynholm tosses himself out the window in the first scene of a season 2 episode when the police come to talk to him about "irregularities in the pension fund."